 - Technical assistance is provided in each short course room.

 The short courses are an addition to the scientific programme of the General Assembly.
-During time blocks 1 through 4 (with oral sessions in progress), they are offered in rooms that are not used for oral sessions.
+During time blocks 1 through 4 (with oral sessions in progress), they are offered in rooms that are not used for oral sessions with a maximum capacity of 85 seats.
 EGU is aware of the fact that short courses often attract larger audiences than the rooms can accommodate.
 In such cases, we can only suggest organizing the course at a future General Assembly.

-Short-course programme group chairs: firstname.lastname@example.org, ECS Union representative and Sam Illingworth
+Short-course programme group chairs: firstname.lastname@example.org, ECS Union representative and Michael Dietze

 Programme committee chair: email@example.com, Susanne Buiter